Chenerywoman/BE-PT-northcoders-news-chenerywoman/README.md

 mkdir config
 ```

-2. Make 3 files in the config folder: dev.js, test.js & index.js.
-Index.js refers to either the dev or test file, depending on whether process.env.NODE_ENV is set to either 'test' or 'dev'.
+2. Make 4 files in the config folder: dev.js, test.js, productions.js & index.js.
+Index.js refers to one of the other 3 files, depending on whether process.env.NODE_ENV is set to 'test', 'dev' or 'production'.

 ```bash
 touch dev.js